spadma3/duck/catkin_ws/src/10-lane-control/benchmark/README.md

 # Package `benchmark' {#benchmark}

 This package contains the benchmark code used for the controllers project.
-It basically takes one or more rosbags on a specific folder and evaluates the run of corresponding duckiebot for d_ref and phi_ref and plots them into a diagram.
+It basically takes one or more rosbags in a specific folder and evaluates the run of the corresponding Duckiebot for **$d_{ref}$** and **$\phi_{ref}$** and plots them into a diagram.

-Additionally if the rosbag does not contain any pose information, it takes the pictures and calculates the transformation and line segments itsself.
-It does also paint the values onto the pictures, so it can be add together to a video.
+Additionally if the rosbag does not contain any pose information, it takes the pictures and calculates the transformation and line segments itself.
+It does also plot the values onto the pictures, so those pictures can be combined to a video.

 ## Output